 The Value of Bamboo

 Our world needs alternative fibres to survive, which means companies and governments need to invest in better and sustainable materials that restore nature.
-At Bamboo Bioproducts, we have a vision of helping to create thriving rural communities whilst producing a pulp that can replace traditional tree-based fibres for the tissue industry.
+At bamboo bioproducts, we have a vision of helping to create thriving rural communities whilst producing an alternative green fibre for the tissue and hygiene industry.
 Here are 3 utopian and unique values of bamboo that make this plant an ideal candidate.

 Bamboo is Sustainable